ARMmbed/mbed-os-5-docs/docs/reference/api/rtos/rtos.md

 - [MemoryPool](/docs/development/reference/memorypool.html): This class that you can use to define and manage fixed-size memory pools
 - [Mail](/docs/development/reference/mail.html): The API that provides a queue combined with a memory pool for allocating messages.
 - [RtosTimer](/docs/development/reference/rtostimer.html): A deprecated class used to control timer functions in the system.
 - [EventFlags](/docs/development/reference/eventflags.html): An event channel that provides a generic way of notifying other threads about conditions or events.
+Some EventFlags functions are callable from ISR context and each EventFlags objects can support up to 31 flags.
 - [Event](/docs/development/reference/event.html): The queue to store events, extract them and excute them later.
-- [ConditionVariable](/docs/development/reference/conditionvariable.html): The ConditionVariable class provides a mechanism to safely wait for or signal state changes.
+- [ConditionVariable](/docs/development/reference/conditionvariable.html): The ConditionVariable class provides a mechanism to safely wait for or signal a single state change.
+ConditionVariable functions are not callable from ISR context.
 - [Kernel](/docs/development/reference/kernel.html): Kernel namespace implements functions to control or read RTOS information like tick count.

 ##### Default timeouts